RylinnM/Tabular-Reinforcement-Learning/README.md

 ## Usage

 The main entry point for the project is the `experiment.py` script.
 You can use this script to train agents using the different algorithms implemented in the project.
 Multiple options are available in the code to enable various configurations.
+Please be advised that these options have to be configured in the script itself instead of argument in the command line.

 The available options are: